 |Tuesday, 08 January 2013|

-Resale prices of private non landed homes in Singapore increased by 3.2% in the third quarter of 2012, according to the latest data from the Singapore Real Estate Exchange (SRX).
+The price of new homes in Singapore increased to a new record by 1.8% in the fourth quarter of 2012, the latest figures from the Urban Redevelopment Authority show.

 This story relates to: [SEE ALL]